Azure/azure-sdk-for-c/sdk/samples/iot/README.md

       _Important:_ We recommend using a managed trusted store for production deployments.
 Paho/OpenSSL on Windows is meant for testing purposes only.

-      Create a PEM certificate store by concatenating the following files:
+      Create a PEM certificate file based store by concatenating the following files:

       * RSA Certificate Authority Roots: